 U.S. citizens or eligible noncitizens are eligible for a Federal Direct Loan, the most common federal student loan program in the United States.
 Students apply for these loans by completing the FAFSA form; no separate loan application is required.
-If financial need is demonstrated, the loan is subsidized, meaning that the federal government pays the interest on the loan during periods of at least half-time college attendance.
+If the student has demonstrated financial need, the loan is subsidized, meaning that the federal government pays the interest on the loan during periods of at least half-time college attendance.
 If there is no financial need, the loan is unsubsidized, meaning that the student is responsible for the interest on the loan while in school.
 The borrower is allowed to defer interest payments until principal repayment begins.